Why Is Gratuity Included in My One-Year Contract's CTC When I Won't Receive It?

 Sean123

-I have got an offer letter from an organization for a 1-year contractual employment.
-The contract may be extended subject to my satisfactory performance and organization's needs.
-In salary break-up (CTC), organization has mentioned that gratuity will be deducted.
-However, if my contract is not extended, then I will surely loose my gratuity contribution.
-And even if contract is extended for 1 or 2 years, I will still not receive my gratuity.
-So my question to members is: Why organization is accounting for gratuity payment in CTC while it is very clear in offer letter that the offer is for only one year?
+I have received an offer letter from an organization for a one-year contractual employment.
+The contract may be extended subject to my satisfactory performance and the organization's needs.
+In the salary break-up (CTC), the organization has mentioned that gratuity will be deducted.
+However, if my contract is not extended, then I will surely lose my gratuity contribution.
+Even if the contract is extended for one or two years, I will still not receive my gratuity.

 korgaonkar k a